willhansen/RoyaltyOffRevenueLicense/README.md

 Businesses want their tools to be easy to use as well as well tested, documented, and supported.
 Also cheap, but sometimes you have to spend money to make money.

-### Personal use / Pre-revenue startups
+### Personal use / Pre-revenue startups / Students / Academic Researchers

-These people tend to have small budgets, and want their software usable and free.
+These people tend to have small budgets, and want their software usable and free (in terms of money).

 ---